Marian Tompson

 Marian Leonard Tompson is one of the seven founders of La Leche League International.
-She was President of La Leche League for 24 years, from 1956 to 1980, and a member of the Founders Advisory Council.
+She was President of La Leche League for 24 years, from 1956 to 1980, and a member of the Founders Advisory Council until her resignation in November 2024, due to the organization's decision to include transgender women.
 Wife of the late Clement Tompson, she is the mother of seven children, a grandmother and great-grandmother.
 An early advocate of home birth, four of her children, and many grandchildren and great-grandchildren were born at home.

 Career

 Tompson was instrumental in developing Breastfeeding Seminars for Physicians hosted regularly by La Leche League and held annually since 1973.
 She has served on many boards, committees and advisory councils, including the International Advisory Council for the World Alliance for Breastfeeding Action (1996 to present).; the Advisory Board for the National Association of Post Partum Care Services (1995), the Advisory Committee for Perinatal Health, Department of Public Health for the State of Illinois (1983); and served as a consultant for the WHO/UNICEF meeting on Infant and Young Child Feeding in Geneva, Switzerland in 1980.

-Tompson is an engaging speaker, often representing La Leche League at local, national and international conferences, traveling to more than 20 countries in doing so.

-When questions and concerns about breastfeeding and HIV/AIDS arose in the late 1990s, Tompson began to ask questions about the available research.
-This resulted in AnotherLook at Breastfeeding and HIV/AIDS, a nonprofit organization founded in 2001 dedicated to gathering information, raising critical questions, and stimulating research about breastfeeding in the context of HIV/AIDS.
-She is president and CEO.

-Mrs. Tompson was named a Living Treasure by Mothering (magazine) in March 1998.
+When questions and concerns about connection between breastfeeding and HIV/AIDS arose in the late 1990s, Tompson began to ask for the available research.
+As a result AnotherLook at Breastfeeding and HIV/AIDS, a nonprofit organization was founded in 2001, dedicated to gathering information, raising critical questions, and stimulating research about breastfeeding in the context of HIV/AIDS.
+She is president and CEO of the organization.Mrs.
+Tompson was named a Living Treasure by Mothering (magazine) in March 1998.

 In 2010 Marian Tompson was asked by Dr. Thomas W. Hale of Hale Publishing to write her memoir, with the assistance of Melissa Clark Vickers.
 Passionate Journey, My Unexpected Life was published in June 2011.

+In 2024, Tompson resigned for La Leche League, over disagreements about breastfeeding by trans women, writing in her resignation letter that the "shift from following the norms of nature, which is the core of mothering through breastfeeding, to indulging the fantasies of adults, is destroying our organization."

 Interviews

-In the September/October 1982 issue of Mother Earth News, Mrs. Tompson was extensively interviewed about La Leche League and the benefits of homebirth.
-Included are photos of the homebirth of one of her grandchildren, Austin Scott Davies.
+In the September/October 1982 issue of Mother Earth News, Mrs. Tompson was interviewed about La Leche League and the benefits of homebirth.